 Additionally, the retailer’s buyout sponsors will transfer 140 million in shares of series B preferred stock from Mytheresa to the retailer’s unsecured creditors, surrendering part of the business.

 How does the coronavirus pandemic impact the bankruptcy proceedings?

-One impact of the COVID-19 pandemic on the bankruptcy proceedings is that the Neiman Marcus Group cannot liquidate the business while stores remain temporarily closed.
+One impact of the COVID-19 pandemic on the bankruptcy proceedings was that the Neiman Marcus Group couldn’t liquidate the business while stores were temporarily closed.

 Read more here:

 WATCH: How Fashion Is Fighting the Coronavirus